Zooarchaeology, a subfield of archaeology, is the study of animal remains from archaeological contexts.

 Also housed in the Laboratory is the Stanley J. Olsen Zooarchaeological Collection.
 Most of these specimens are from the southwestern or southeastern United States, but also includes specimens from other regions of the world.
 The lab’s collections have recently grown with the addition of donated specimens from the University of Arizona’s Department of Geosciences, and from zooarchaeologist, Ms. Charmion McKusick.
 A majority of the skeletons in the collections are complete.

-The Olsen Laboratory has a small collection of non-circulating references available for researchers to use when they visit the lab.
-The entire reference list is provided below to aid visiting researchers who may need text references in addition to the vertebrate reference collection.
+The Olsen Laboratory has a small collection of non-circulating text references available for researchers to use when they visit the lab.
 Many are out-of-print biological and osteological references, and range in publication dates from 1909-2015, and substantially cover the North American Southwest and other parts of North America.

 Who Uses the Laboratory?